asad1996172/Authorship-attribution-using-CNN/README.md

 |Blogs 10-Authors   |78%   |35%   |85%   |

 As it can be seen, the deep learning model outperforms the machine learning based models.
 The reason in my point of view is the amount of data we have per author.
 Since we are using a 80-20 split, we have 80 articles per author to train and that gives the edge to CNN.
-# Complete Report with Results (December 1st)
-Applying this method on 10 Authors setting.

 The code used in this method is an implementation of CNN-Word-Word model from https://arxiv.org/abs/1609.06686